DiamondLightSource/discorpy/README.md

   * Correct non-uniform background of an image.
   * Select binary objects in a certain range of values.
   * Unwarp slices of a 3D dataset.
+- Summarized by an AI chatbot: "It is a Python library for camera distortion correction that is designed to be easy to use and accessible to both computer vision experts and novice users.
+The library provides a simple API for correcting lens distortion in images, and it is based on the popular NumPy library for numerical computing.
+Discorpy also has good documentation and examples to help users get started with the library".

 Documentation
 =============